Babies Start Crawling Toddler Safety Essentials

 Introduction: The Exciting Crawling Stage

-The answer isn’t the same for every child.
-Some babies crawl as early as 6 months, while others take their time and may not crawl until closer to 11 months.
-A few skip crawling altogether and move straight to standing and walking.
+But if you’ve ever found yourself wondering, “When do babies start crawling?” you’re not alone.
+The truth is, there’s no single “right” age.
+Some babies surprise their parents by crawling as early as 6 months, while others take their time and may not crawl until closer to 10 or 11 months.
+And yes, some babies skip crawling altogether and go straight to pulling up, cruising, and walking — which is completely normal.

 In this guide, we’ll cover everything you need to know about crawling: when babies typically start, the different crawling styles, signs your baby is ready, tips to encourage safe crawling, and answers to common parent questions.
 By the end, you’ll know what’s normal, what’s not, and how to support your little one’s journey.